LaunchCodeEducation/gis-devops/ACE.md

   - diagrams preferred
   - led by instructor
   - loosely isolated
-- exercises: repetitive practice that is isolated to the topic
-  - may include: only the topic
-  - low detail without solutions (random prompts we think of)
-  - we can go over solutions with students / class if needed
-  - otherwise no solutions provided (just random questions we think of)
-- quizzes: convert topic learning objectives into a graded assessment
-  - may include: only the topic
-  - auto-graded (google form, hugo plugin, custom JS / JSON)
-  - informs student and instructor of progression
 - walkthroughs: application of the topic
   - may include: closely related / autonomous topics
   - loosely isolated